 Lock your skis.
 Don’t let the beautiful surroundings lull you into a false sense of security.
 Yes, there are some nasty characters around, and yes, they have their eye on your skis.
 Well, on anyone’s skis for that matter.
 I can’t fathom how these sleazebags get their jollies making off with someone else’s equipment — it’s sort of the anti-Santa Claus — but somehow they do.
 Ebay is full of them.
 So if you’re going into the lodge, lock up your equipment.
 You’ll save yourself a lot of pain, and maybe put the sleazies out of business.

-Eat early.
-Or late.
-If you really want to avoid crowds in the cafeteria, eat when others don’t: either way before noon, or way after.
+….But if you decide to dine on the mountain, eat when others don’t, either way before noon, or way after.
 Added bonus: you’ll see fewer people on the mountain when everyone else is chowing down.

 Establish a meet up place in case you get separated.
 And a meeting time, too.
 Sure, you can always text one another.
 But texting’s not always convenient and if you’re like me, you’re not always aware when a text comes in.

 Leave plenty of time.
 For EVERYTHING.
-Renting equipment, buying lift tickets, parking.
 It’s all going to take a lot longer, especially if you have kids.
 Recognize this.
 Embrace it.
 Live in the moment.
 And breathe.
 Just breathe.

 Remember, ’tis the season.
 Peace, love, and good will to all.
 And happy holidays.